 IRIS is an Educational Partner on the InSight Mission, with the goal of engaging students with seismic data from Mars.
-Working with the IRIS Data Managment Center, IRIS Education and Public Outreach expect data from the seismometer to be available in the spring of 2019 to students and the public!
-Classrooms will be able to stream Martian seismic data, allowing students to watch for marsquakes and meteorite impacts with us!
+As the data is released, classrooms will be able to stream Martian seismic data using IRIS tools, allowing students to watch for marsquakes and meteorite impacts with us!
 Learn more about the mission on NASA's InSight page.

-While we wait for seismic data, now is the time to help students learn about earthquakes and seismic data!
+While we wait for marsquakes, now is the time to help students learn about earthquakes and seismic data!
 Once they understand the basics on Earth, they are prepared to become Martian scientists!
 IRIS offers lessons, software, and tutorials to help you and your students prepare for the mission!

 jAmaSeis - jAmaSeis is a free, java-based program that allows users to obtain and display seismic data in real-time from either a local instrument or from remote stations.